Skip to main content

 Treat any stage-fit assumption as a scoping hypothesis, not a final answer.
 If a provider cannot document the unknowns above in agreements, onboarding packets, and settlement or dispute artifacts, the model is not fully defined yet.

-If you want a deeper dive, read What Is a Payment Facilitator (PayFac)?
+For a closer look at the PayFac model, see What Is a Payment Facilitator (PayFac)?
 And Should Your Platform Become One.

 The conflict is real because providers and networks describe related, but not always identical, roles in the payments stack.
 Some use Payment Aggregator and Payment Facilitator (PayFac) almost interchangeably, while others define PayFac as a narrower role tied to merchant onboarding and acquirer-facing responsibilities.